Construction Project Behind Schedule? 4 Steps to Take

 Questions you should ask yourself in this comparison are:

 A review of your project documentation may reveal that the delay is not accepted fact, meaning there are remediation efforts you can take to get the project back on schedule.
-In other cases, you may discover that the delay is a reasonable reflection of the impact, and you will need to take additional steps to mitigate the delay or submit for a time extension.
+In other cases, you may discover that the delay is a reasonable reflection of impacts on the schedule, and you will need to take additional steps to mitigate the delay or submit a claim for a time extension.

 Step 2: Create a New Baseline Schedule